 Felons Cannot Own a Michigan Liquor License

 In Michigan to own an establishment that sells or serves liquor, beer and/or wine a person must be granted a liquor license from the Michigan Liquor Control Commission.
-They will probably not grant a liquor license to a felon.
-You do not need a liquor license to be a bartender or waitress.
+They’ll probably not grant a liquor license to a felon.
+You don’t need a liquor license to be a bartender or waitress.
 Only the owner or owners of the establishment must be licensed.

 Right to a sentence enhancement for conviction of a subsequent felony (habitual offender)